 After Wood’s men had taken the rifle pits, they realized that it would be impossible for them to stay in that position without being wiped out by Confederate artillery.
 Despite their orders to hold their position, the Union troops began to advance up Missionary Ridge.
 The Federals fought through Confederate artillery fire with great energy, as they had been held in restraint for much of the battle.
 As the Union troops fought at the breastworks, the Confederate forces began to retreat and eventually the center of Bragg’s line was completely broken by the Union advance.

 What was originally meant to be a demonstration to help Sherman secure a victory in the north, turned into what one officer called “the grandest sight I had ever witnessed” and resulted in victory for the Union.
 In fact, Grant’s three major victories at Orchard Knob, Lookout Mountain, and the Confederate center were all planned demonstrations turned full on attacks, while his planned assault at Tunnel Hill was a failure.

-Fact #10: The Civil War Trust and Chattanooga National Park have collectively saved several thousand acres, but there is more to be done.
+Fact #10: The American Battlefield Trust and Chattanooga National Park have collectively saved several thousand acres, but there is more to be done.

-Efforts from both the Civil War Trust and the Chattanooga National Park organization have led to the preservation of thousands of acres of precious historic land.
+Efforts from both the American Battlefield Trust and the Chattanooga National Park organization have led to the preservation of thousands of acres of precious historic land.
 However, there are still opportunities to continue the preservation efforts already in place.